phpsu/ShellCommandBuilder/README.md

 // ['a', 'b b', 'a']
 ```

-The method will throw an exception if there is invalid input.
+The method will throw an exception if there is an invalid input.
 <br />
 For example the following has an unmatched quoting: